rockman007372/Obsidian-Vault/GEX1015 Lecture 2 - Wellbeing Theory.md

 ## Tutorial 2:

 Argument:
-- If hedonism is true, then life in the experience machine is better than real life?
+- If hedonism is true, then life in the experience machine is better than real life
 - Life in the experience machine is not better than real life according to most people
 - Hence, hedonism is false.